Mlada (ballet): Notes

-In 1870 the composers César Cui, Nikolai Rimsky-Korsakov, Modest Mussorgsky, and Alexander Borodin, known as "The Mighty Handful", had intended to produce an opera based on the same libretto and under the same title for premiere in 1872, with Minkus scoring the music for the ballet sections.
+In the 1870's the composers César Cui, Nikolai Rimsky-Korsakov, Modest Mussorgsky, and Alexander Borodin, known as "The Mighty Handful", had intended to produce an opera based on the same libretto and under the same title for premiere in 1872, with Minkus scoring the music for the ballet sections.
 However the project was aborted, even though the music had been, for the most part, completed, and most of the composers who contributed to the score re-used their music for later works.
 When scoring the music for Petipa's 1879 ballet adaptation, Minkus utilized the music he had scored for the aborted project.